 1. Tape-Ins Extensions

 Tape-in extensions come with strips of tape that are attached to the top of the weft.
-The strips are panels of clear tape.
-Which are super grade adhesives.
+The strips are panels of clear tape, which are super-grade adhesives.
 Tape can either be double-sided or single-sided and is melted into the base of the wefts.
 Usually, these extensions are made of high-quality virgin Remy hair.

 2. Clip-Ins Extensions